 Mow Cop Castle

-Mow Cop is a village that straddles the Staffordshire/Cheshire border and Mow Cop castle has been a familiar site to anyone who has lived in the area in the last 250 years.
+Mow Cop is a village that straddles the Staffordshire/Cheshire border and Mow Cop castle has been a familiar sight to anyone who has lived in the area in the last 250 years.

 The castle itself was built as a summerhouse in 1754 for Randle Wilbraham I of Rode Hall.
 It was built to look like part of a castle of a bygone era, and would have enhanced the view of the newly constructed Rode Hall, some 3 miles away on the Cheshire side of the hill.
 Mr Wilbraham employed local stonemasons John and Ralph Hardin, it is said they were paid 1 shilling a day, and one of the members of the family lost a hand while constructing the castle.
 The Wilbraham family used the summerhouse for picnics and entertaining friends on days out.
 In the early part of the 19th century, Miss Wilbraham wrote "We have always believed the family tradition, that towards the end of the 18th century, the Wilbraham then resident at Rode Hall built the tower.
 The wall was always broken so as to have effect off a ruin when looked at from the valley."
 She also wrote "We were accustomed to boil our kettle and have tea in it on calm days."